 In a nutshell: It’s about insulin.
 Insulin has two main functions.
 1. It enables glucose to enter cells so they can utilize it for energy.
 2. It promotes the deposition of fat into the bodies fat stores.
 The higher the insulin level, the more fat is deposited into and locked into fat stores.
 Carbohydrates are the primary food type that stimulates insulin release.
 Eating foods very high in sugar and refined carbohydrates causes significant spikes in insulin levels which not only cause more storage of the food you just ate into fat, but also adversely affects your liver and muscle tissues over time causing these organs to become resistant to insulin.
 This insulin resistance then requires the pancreas to secrete more and more insulin to overcome this resistance which leads to higher and higher insulin levels which leads to more and more deposition of fat into fat cells resulting in obesity as well as metabolic syndrome which entails diabetes, hypertension, and vascular disease, ie heart disease and strokes.
-See Gary Taubes “Why We Get Fat” below.
+See Gary Taubes “Why We Get Fat” video below.
 Eventually the pancreas is no longer able to keep up with ever increasing insulin resistance in the liver and muscle and sugar levels start to rise causing diabetes.
 The only way to reverse this and get insulin levels reduced to the point where they no longer keep fat locked into the fat cells is to lower the primary food type that causes insulin to rise, carbohydrates.
 If carbohydrates are removed from the diet or drastically lowered, the insulin levels begin to fall, eventually falling to the point where fat is no longer trapped in fat cells and is released into the blood to be available to be used by the body for fuel.
 Your brain can’t tell if this fat in the blood came from something you just ate or fat stores.
 This is why you aren’t hungry on a low carb diet.
 Weight loss results.
 In diabetics this weight loss improves insulin sensitivity resulting in improvement and often reversal of diabetes.
-See Eric Westman, MD below.
+See Eric Westman, MD and Sarah Hallberg, MD videos below.
 Basically, with a carbohydrate restricted diet, you are reversing the basic causes of obesity and diabetes namely sugar and carbohydrates raising insulin which causes fat deposition and storage.
 Years of eating foods high in carbohydrate especially sugar and refined carbohydrates, with resultant high spikes in insulin, over time causes the development of insulin resistance which leads to chronically elevated insulin levels and resultant metabolic syndrome and diabetes.
 Cutting carbohydrates reverses all this.

 THE DIET—QUICK START: